Carina-P/ms3-best-books/test/TESTS.md

 - How to test:
     - Go to homepage and look for the header: "Search for book in this databas" or Use navigation bar and choose "Search for book"
-    - Print "crawdads sings" in the field
+    - Print "Crawdads Sing" in the field
     - Press return
 - Expected outcome:
     - View is moved to the "Search results" page.